Free Consultation: 858.450.1040 Payment | Client Login

 Now that the April filing deadline has passed, small business owners may be asking: what’s next?

-As tempting as it may be to put off thinking of taxes until next year, some small business owners may be required to respond to an EDD audit.
+As tempting as it may be to put off thinking of taxes until next year, some small business owners may be required to respond to an California’s Employment Development Department (EDD) audit.

-Read on how to learn how what triggers an EDD audit and how to respond.
+Read on how to learn common EDD audit triggers and and how to respond.

 What is a CA EDD Audit?